dekoza/mtgpl/CHK.rst

 :mtgtip:`Godo, Bandit Warlord<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/f/c/fcff0b92-edd0-4197-965b-3fd86bc884d8.jpg?1562766107|https://scryfall.com/card/chk/169/godo-bandit-warlord?utm_source=api>`
-   When Godo, Bandit Warlord enters the battlefield, you may search your library for an Equipment card and put it onto the battlefield.
-If you do, shuffle your library.
+   When Godo, Bandit Warlord enters the battlefield, you may search your library for an Equipment card, put it onto the battlefield, then shuffle.

    Whenever Godo attacks for the first time each turn, untap it and all Samurai you control.
 After this phase, there is an additional combat phase.